 When it comes to relevancy, there are two things to consider.

 The first is the ability of the content to engage its audience.
 Relevant content is interesting, informative, enticing, and entertaining.
 It must be able to catch people’s attention so they don’t just hit the skip/back button or scroll right over it.

 Second, relevant content is timely.
 This, in fact, is equally important for advertisements.
 You really gain the relevancy connection when your offer is something your audience needs now.

-For an ad to be relevant, it must interesting enough to capture the attention of easily distracted web surfers and presented with timing that maximizes the possibility the audience will convert.
+For an ad to be relevant, it must be interesting enough to capture the attention of easily distracted web surfers and presented with timing that maximizes the possibility the audience will convert.

 And now for my next miracle…

 As a small business owner, you’d be excused for thinking all this sounds like some kind of joke.
 All you have to do is be wildly entertaining while having perfect timing.

 And you’d be right – if this was 5 years ago.